CuriousOne23/WhenMathPrays/thought_simulator/thought_sim_arch_overview.md

 ## **10.7 Summary: TS Parallelism**

-TS is massively parallelizable.
+TS is designed to be massively parallelizable through independent OB execution.
-Transformers are not.
+Transformers can parallelize some workloads, but their attention and layered dependencies impose tighter scaling constraints.

 ---